Is Summary Administration Always the Better Way, When Available?

 The Will leaves the property to a large number of beneficiaries, each of whom would have to sign the contract to sell as well as the deed and other closing papers.

-If some of the beneficiaries are minors, guardianships may have to be set up and maintained until the minor reaches adulthood, but in a formal estate the personal representative may be able to avoid that through the Florida Uniform Transfers to Minors Act.
+If some of the beneficiaries are minors, guardianships may have to be set up and maintained until the minor reaches adulthood, but in a formal estate, the personal representative may be able to avoid that through the Florida Uniform Transfers to Minors Act, found under Florida Statutes Chapter 710.

 Sometimes, the whereabouts of one or more of the beneficiaries are unknown.
 Formal probate administration can accommodate a missing heir.
 Summary administration cannot.